aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 - German to English
 - Russian to English
 - English to Chinese
+* Downloading of HTML page from Web by its URL with its linked resources as single ZIP archive
 * Extraction of HTML fragments using XPath queries
 * Extraction of HTML fragments using CSS selectors
 * Extraction of all HTML document images in a ZIP archive